 Connecticut’s audit law was signed into effect in 2007.
 SB 1051 (2015) subsequently authorized the use of electronic equipment in audits after January 2016 and SB 1202 established a working group to examine employing RLAs, including equipment and procedures necessary to implement them, and to oversee a post-election pilot program in 5-10 municipalities in 2021.
 In January 2022, RLA pilots were conducted in five towns and in February 2022, the working group recommended that Connecticut adopt comparison RLAs for federal elections, including all statewide races, at least one U.S. House of Representatives race, and at least 5% of state legislative races.
 (Risk-Limiting Audit Recommendations for Connecticut.)

-The current audit statute requires 5% of voting districts to be audited, although there is ambiguity in the statute about which ballots are included as part of the audit.
+The current audit statute requires 5% of voting districts to be audited.
 Both the number and type of office audited varies by election.

 Voting Systems Used